-Certain key employees of a related party have donated services to the Foundation in the following areas: benefits, design, communications and accounting.
-These services were provided in connection with the individuals' responsibilities as employees of Inspire Brands, Inc. These contributed services amounted to \$14,953 for the year ended December 31, 2019.
+Certain key employees of a related party have donated services to the Foundation in the following areas: benefits, design, communications, and accounting.
+These services were provided in connection with the individuals' responsibilities as employees of Inspire Brands, Inc. These contributed services amounted to \$20,780 and \$14,953 for the years ended December 31, 2020 and 2019, respectively.
 These in-kind contributions are included in Partner proceeds in the accompanying statement of activities.

-The Foundation made payments to Arby's corporate and franchisees totaling \$20,469 for the year ended December 31, 2019.
+The Foundation made payments to Inspire Brands and franchisees totaling \$57,868 and \$20,469 for the years ended December 31, 2020 and 2019, respectively.
 The payments are included in Program services - other in the accompanying statement of activities.